abgulati/hf-waitress/README.md

     ```
 - NOTE: As of this writing, AutoAWQ requires Torch 2.3.x.
 If you have another version of Torch already installed (such as for CUDA-12.4 etc), you can try to run the above with "--no-deps": `pip install --no-deps autoawq`. in my testing, AWQ models work fine this way, but YMMV.

-- To run models on the HuggingFace-Hub in the AWQ format, simply specify the model_id as normal and set `quantize=n` & `torch_dtype=torch.float16` at launch:
+- To run models on the HuggingFace-Hub in the AWQ format, simply specify the model_id and set the `--awq` flag at launch:
     ```
-    python .\hf_waitress.py --model_id=hugging-quants/Meta-Llama-3.1-8B-Instruct-AWQ-INT4 --quantize=n --torch_dtype=torch.float16
+    python .\hf_waitress.py --awq --model_id=hugging-quants/Meta-Llama-3.1-8B-Instruct-AWQ-INT4
     ```
+- This will auto-set `quantize=n` & `torch_dtype=torch.float16` without overwriting their values in `hf_config.json`

 ## API Endpoints